 Cashews contain 31% of your recommended daily value (RDV) of copper, making them an excellent source of this mineral[*].

 Manganese is another important mineral that works in all different areas of your body.

 Browse our curated collection of fan-favorites and discover your new favorite snack or supplement.Shop Best Sellers

 Emerging research shows manganese may be able to help[*]:

-In a 1 oz. serving of raw cashew nuts, you’ll find 23% of your RDV of manganese, and 20% of this next mineral too.
+In a 1 oz. serving of raw cashew nuts, you’ll find 23% of your RDV of manganese[*].

-One fun fact about magnesium is that it’s necessary for over 300 chemical reactions in your body.
+Magnesium is a vital nutrient that is necessary for over 300 chemical reactions in your body[*].